kentcdodds/old-kentcdodds.com/content/blog/goodbye-medium/index.md

 > 2. My views on some topics have changed.
 (I also took the opportunity to leave
 >    behind some old posts that aren't really applicable to me anymore).
 > 3. I want to dogfood React.
 (This is a fantastic place for me to play around
->    with React in a safe environment where it's a huge deal if I break stuff).
+>    with React in a safe environment where it's not a huge deal if I break stuff).
 > 4. I like to have full control over the experience.
 (This is a big one for
 >    me!)
 > 5. It’s open to the collaboration.
 (My blog is open source and every article